deeepsig/deeepsig/README.md

 ### About Me

 🎓 I'm an Open Source & Security enthusiast, also I'm a sophomore pursuing my Bachelors in Bio-Technology from NIT Warangal. </br>
-👨‍💻 I am passionate about Web architecture, Linux kernel, Compilers, Code Review,documentation, security and Organized Coding.
+👨‍💻 I am passionate about Web architecture, Linux kernel, Compilers, Code Review, documentation, security and Organized Coding.

 ### My Experience